emprcl/emprcl.github.io/content/spor.md

 ### Walkthrough

 The same session, two ways: first inside the interactive view (**spor ui**), then with one-shot commands.
-Both work on the same history and mix freely — a command run from another terminal shows up in an open **spor ui** within a second.
+Both work on the same history and mix freely, a command run from another terminal shows up in an open **spor ui** within a second.

 #### In the interactive view